lindsayrr8/lindsayrr8.github.io/_posts/2024-09-30-my-new-blog-post.md

 *Reminder: The greek letter μ ("mew") represents the population mean.* <br />

 **B.** Is there **evidence** that the machine is **not** meeting the manufacturer's specifications for average strength?
 (Use a 0.05 level of significance.) <br />
 We've made it, folks.
 This requires conducting a hypothesis test.
-Technically, we will be performing a **z test,** which is used to check if there is a difference between a sample mean and a population mean when the population standard deviation is known.
+Technically, we will be performing a **Z-test,** which is used to check if there is a difference between a sample mean and a population mean when the population standard deviation is known. <br />

 Let's use the formula: <br />
 $z = (x – μ0) / (σ/√n)$
 <br> ...and keep track of the values we know for each variable: <br />
 x̄ (sample mean) = 69.1 <br />
 μ (population mean) = 70 <br />
 σ (standard deviation) = 3.5 <br />
 n (sample size) = 49 <br />

+*Optional tips - If you're anything like me, then explanations really help to understand and memorize all these random letters and variables:*
+- A "Z-test" gets its name from a "Z-score," which is itself a measure of how many standard deviations a sample statistic is from the population mean.
+The "Z" comes from what is referred to as the Z-axis, which is the horizontal axis on the bottom of the bell curve (the standard normal distribution.)
+- You could strategize to remember x-bar (x̄) by process of elimination when recalling the other basic statistical symbols.
+Or, you could really stretch your imagination and imagine x wearing a cool hat because he's very important as the sample mean!
+- "Mew" (μ) kind of looks like a funky capital letter "M," which you might associate with the word "mean."
+Being a capital letter, you might think to remember it as the population mean, which is the larger pool of data/source size than the sample mean would be.
+- I like to remember "sigma" (σ) as the symbol for standard deviation by imagining the little "o" circle spinning around and around forever.
+But suddenly, the little line up top... deviates!
+- The sample size, little "n," you might associate with the word "number," as in the "number of units in the sample."

 Magnificent.
 Now we simply translate this information into code that R can understand so it can perform the calculation.